Robert Morris-Nunn: Education

 After graduating from the University of Sydney in 1972 and moving to Tasmania, Morris-Nunn began lecturing part-time in design at the University of Tasmania (UTAS) alongside his professional practice.
 In 2006 he completed a Master of Architecture (by invitation) from the Royal Melbourne Institute of Technology (RMIT).
 He continues to lecture at UTAS, and was an adjunct professor in the School of Architecture and Design from 2009–2013.

 Awards

 In the Australia Day Honours, 2017, Morris-Nunn was made a Member of the Order of Australia (AM) for significant service to commercial architecture in Tasmania, to tertiary education, to professional institutes, and as a role model.

 In 2010 Robert Morris-Nunn was awarded the President's Prize (Tasmania), seen as a Lifetime Achievement Award, by the Australian Institute of Architects.

-His firm MN+ A, which is now Circa Morris Nunn Chua, has won the greatest number of design awards ever received by any individual or architectural practice in Tasmania, past or present.
+His firm, MN+ A (now Circa Morris Nunn Chua), has received more design awards than any other individual or architectural practice in Tasmania, both historically and currently.